first direct Gold Credit Card review November 2019

 |Incentive||Earn cashback with selected retailers via Visa Offers, customers can register up to five separate first direct Visa cards.|

-If you already bank with first direct, the digital-only arm of HSBC, and are anticipating a large upcoming expenditure, this card could help you to spread the cost.
+This is a decent (although not spectacular) 0% purchase card.
+If you already bank with first direct, the digital-only arm of HSBC, and are anticipating a large upcoming expenditure, it could help you to spread the cost.
+The 0% deal isn’t super long, but it does the job.

 How does this card compare with other similar cards on the market?